Rajiv73/McDonald_Analysis_Rajiv/README.md

-#Data Analyst Bootcamp(Capstone Project)
+# Data Analyst Bootcamp(Capstone Project)

-##By : Rajiv Bhatia
+# Project Title: NutriCal : McDonald's Menu Nutritional Analysis

-Project Title: NutriCal : McDonald's Menu Nutritional Analysis
+## By : Rajiv Bhatia

-#Contents of the Projects
+### Contents of the Projects

-Introduction
+1. Introduction

-Problem Statement
+2. Problem Statement

-Import necessory libraries
+3. Import necessory libraries

-Analysing and Understanding Data
+4. Analysing and Understanding Data
+.1.
 Analysing Rows and Cols
-Analysing type of dataframe
+6. Analysing type of dataframe
 Printing all columns of dataframe
 Information about data columns and its type
 Printing of top rows